platformsh/platformsh-docs/src/development/going-live.md

 Note that depending on your registrar and the TTL you set, it could take anywhere from 15 minutes to 72 hours for the DNS change to fully propagate across the Internet.

-### 1.4 Zone Apex / Naked Domain / Root Domain (the one without the www.)
+#### 1.3.1 Zone Apex / Naked Domain / Root Domain (the one without the www.)

 The DNS RFC (RFC1033) requires the "zone apex" (sometimes called the "root domain" or "naked domain") to be an "A Record," not a CNAME.
 But many DNS providers have found a way around this limitation.
 If you want your site to be accessible with **https://example.com** and not only **https://www.example.com**  you *must* use a DNS provider that knows how to do that.

-Many DNS providers offer workarounds for apex domains pointing to non-IP addresses.
-Such records include:
+Examples of such workaround records include:

 * ACNAME at [CloudFlare](https://www.cloudflare.com/)
 * ANAME at [easyDNS](https://www.easydns.com/)